Sidebar

 appear in the sidebar but don’t want to generate a page for it.
 So the entry in the sidebar should not be clickable but should be expandable.

-For this, open content/first-chapter/first-page/_index.md
+For this, open content/log/first-day/_index.md

 and add the following front matter